- Published on

 SMB 10.10.11.75 445 10.10.11.75 [-] rustykey.htb\rr.parker:8#t5HE8L!W3A STATUS_NOT_SUPPORTED

-- The tester then dicided to setup and use the
+- I then decided to set up and use the

-krb5.conffile using the guide written by 0xBEN . - Afterwards, the tester exported the file to be the main configuration file and initiate an authentication.
+krb5.conffile using the guide written by 0xBEN . - Afterwards, I exported the file to be the main configuration file and initiate an authentication.

 ┌──(kali@kali)-[~/HTB/RustyKey]